 Today’s banks are increasingly turning towards artificial intelligence as a crucial tentpole in their digital strategy - and reaping significant rewards.

-In 2016, Scandinavian software developer boost.ai developed Banki, a virtual assistant for SpareBank 1 SR-Bank, a Norwegian bank looking to expand its digital capabilities while reducing the costs associated with its growing customer service needs.
+In 2016, Scandinavian software developer boost.ai developed Banki, a virtual agent for SpareBank 1 SR-Bank, a Norwegian bank looking to expand its digital capabilities while reducing the costs associated with its growing customer service needs.
 Banki was built using boost.ai’s complete conversational AI solution that combines the company’s advanced knowledge of machine learning and natural language understanding (NLU) and scalability with enterprise-grade security and privacy features.

 In short, conversational AI has helped the Norwegian bank hit significant milestones, including: